Email or through Blackboard Collaborate

 (3 sem hrs; 3 lec)

 Supplies: pencil, pens, spiral notebook, and access to a computer.
 If you do not have your own computer, you will need to use AC computers located on the 4th floor of the Ware Student Commons or the Underground. .
-Exams and an assignment will be online.
+Exams, discussion posts and assignments will be online.

 1. Learn and gain mastery over the basic facts and research findings, terminology, principles, and theories important in the various areas of lifespan developmental psychology.